MarkerMetro/MarkerMetro.Unity.WinIntegration/README.md

 ================================
 This library is published on the Marker Metro NuGet Feed (https://github.com/MarkerMetro/MarkerMetro.ProcessAutomation/wiki)

-To use updatea and use a NuGet plugin on a project see an example here: https://github.com/MarkerMetro/SportsJeopardy#marker-metro-nuget-access
+To update and use a NuGet plugin on a project see an example here: https://github.com/MarkerMetro/SportsJeopardy#marker-metro-nuget-access

 Generally speaking once set up, you can push changes, run a new build via the build server